 At the moment, the enzyme produces alkanes of different lengths.
 The goal is to develop variants of the enzyme by protein engineering, so that we can adjust the individual production of alkanes to a kind of portfolio:

-“So far, no one has tried to specialise the enzyme to create the product portfolio we want.
-For this reason, part of this project is to build a mutation library of the enzyme, so that, using different systems, we can make either diesel, petrol or jet-fuel in one process,” says Associate Professor Selin Kara, who is heading the project.
+“So far, no one has tried to specialize the enzyme to create the product portfolio we want.
+For this reason, part of this project is to build a mutation library of the enzyme, so that, using different systems, we can make either diesel, petrol or jet fuel in one process,” says Associate Professor Selin Kara, who is heading the project.

 As biofuel based on waste oil and fat could become a significant part of the energy market of the future, the technology will have to be scaled up: